Ohio Personal Injury Statute of Limitations

 Medical Malpractice – 1 year

 In general, the statute of limitations for a medical malpractice claim is one year after the time of your injury.
-However, the statute of limitations may be different than one year in certain cases based on applicable rules and exceptions, such as age of the person injured.
+However, the statute of limitations may be different than one year in some instances based on applicable rules and exceptions, such as age of the person injured.

 There are various exceptions to the statute of repose: